 Most Important Factors in CRO

-When asked what were the key factors in CRO that he found over the years, Jonathan said:
+When asked what were the key factors in CRO that he found over the years, Johnathan said:

 “So, it’s funny most of the time because there’s a lot of different parts of the website or the landing page, you mentioned copy.
 There’s layout, there’s the colors, there’s the sections, the hero image, and stuff like that.
 The biggest thing that we found, again and again, is what the call to action is and how it relates to the actual traffic and the intent of that traffic to convert.
 So, there’s a lot of differences between let’s say search traffic compared to display compared to social compared to video.
 And, within those, there are different types of conversion intent as well too.